-The Business Minor is designed to provide a foundation in business concepts and practice for students in non-business majors.
-Any non-business student with a University grade point average of at least 2.00 may take any of the business foundations course listed below, whether pursuing the Business Minor or not.
-Students who intend to complete the Business Minor must apply online for admission and be admitted.
+The Business Foundations Minor is designed to provide a foundation in business concepts and practice for students in non-business majors.
+Any non-business student with a University grade point average of at least 2.00 may take any of the business foundations course listed below, whether pursuing the Business Foundations Minor or not.
+Students who intend to complete the Business Foundations Minor must apply online for admission and be admitted.

-To fulfill the Business Minor, students must complete 18 semester hours of coursework as described below.
-Students admitted to the Business Minor must contact their home college to have the approved minor added to their degree audit profile, otherwise they cannot receive transcript recognition upon completion of the requirements.
+To fulfill the Business Foundations Minor, students must complete 18 semester hours of coursework as described below.
+Students admitted to the Business Foundations Minor must contact their home college to have the approved minor added to their degree audit profile, otherwise they cannot receive transcript recognition upon completion of the requirements.

 At least half of the coursework must be completed in residence at the University.
 All coursework must be taken on the letter-grade basis and completed in conjunction with the student's major requirements.
-It is recommended, but not required, that students also complete a course in economics.
-While not assumed in the business foundations courses, knowledge of economics can be helpful for understanding business concepts.

-Requirements Hours
+F Requirements Hours

-Accounting Requirement t .
-3 or 6
+- Accounting Requiremen t 3 or 6

 ACC 310F Foundations of Accounting

 or

-ACC 311 Fundamentals of Financial

-& ACC 312 Accounting

-and Fundamentals of Managerial Accounting 1
+ACC 311 & ACC 312 Fundamentals of Financial Accounting and Fundamentals of Managerial Accounting

-Management Information n Systems Requirement 3
+ı Management Information on Systems Requirement 3

-MIS 302F Foundations of Information Technology Management ((or equivalent)) 2
+MIS 302F Foundations of Information Technology Management ((or equivalent))

-Finance Requirement 3
+Fi nance Requirement 3

 FIN 320F Foundations of Finance

 or

-FIN 357 Business Finance 1
+FIN 357 Business Finance

-Management Requireme nt 3
+M anagement Requireme nt 3

-MAN 320F Foundations of Management and Organizational Behavior 3
+MAN 320F Foundations of Management and Organizational Behavior

 or

-MAN 336 Organizational Behavior 1
+MAN 336 Organizational Behavior

-Legal Environment of Bu siness Requirement 3
+Le gal Environment of Bus siness Requirement 3

-LEB 320F Foundations of Business Law and Ethics 3
+LEB 320F Foundations of Business Law and Ethics

 or

 LEB 323 Business Law and Ethics

-Marketing Requirement 3
+M arketing Requirement 3

-MKT 320F Foundations of Marketing 3
+MKT 320F Foundations of Marketing

 or

-MKT 337 Principles of Marketing 1
+MKT 337 Principles of Marketing

-Please Note:
+Ρl ease Note:

+C udanta aan nuraua sith or the Dusiness Foundations Miner